tasbiapretty/INTRO-CS/INTRO-CS-5/README.md

 I was informed that you've been learning how to use 'cd' and 'ls' effectively - so you should be able to do this job, no problem!

-1. Download the folders of this repository
+1. Download the folders of this repository.

-2. Open your terminal and navigate to the folder where you downloaded the repository
+2. Open your terminal and navigate to the folder where you downloaded the repository.

 3. Enter the tent and start moving any animals you can find into the show room!